-I am always questioning: how do I give my sexuality the significance it needs as part of my identity without making matter too much?
+I am always questioning: how do I give my sexuality the significance it needs as part of my identity without making it matter too much?
 How do I, as one person, balance that, when I live in a society where my sexuality is made more significant then it should be?
 Or in a society where I feel I need to stand up and fight for my rights as part of the LGBTIQ+ community?

-The truth is, it is hard to find balance in that when outside of you that balance is often out of sorts.
+The truth is, it is hard to find balance in that when outside you that balance is often out of sorts.

 So, my mental health and my sexuality are intertwined even if I don’t want to admit it as a proud member of the LGBTIQ+ community.
-It is undeniable though; I think of all the thoughts and concerns that creep in about how others may view me because of it, or the things it might stop me from having.
+It is undeniable though; I think of all the thoughts and concerns that creep in about how others may view me because of it.
+Or the things it might stop me from having.
 I think of all the many experiences of rejection and shame that surround coming.
-Beyond this, there is an undeniable pressure that comes from knowing that you are not the default, and knowing that you have something to explain, and to ‘come out’ about.
+Beyond this, there is an undeniable pressure that comes from knowing that you are not the default.
+And knowing that you have something to explain, and to ‘come out’ about.
 It can’t help then but influence our mental health.

-Yet, I am just one person, I am queer, and I want to improve the lives of people like me who feel different, but I also want to live as me.
+Yet, I am just one person.
+I am queer, and I want to improve the lives of people like me who feel different, but I also want to live as me.
 I want to have balance.
-That’s essential for good mental health, so I try to celebrate who I am person, as a whole person and recognise that I can own my life, my identity and my story.
+That’s essential for good mental health.
+So I try to celebrate who I am person, as a whole person and recognise that I can own my life, my identity and my story.

 So, make some promises to yourself when you try to find that balance about where being queer fits in with your story.
 For me, I remind myself: I won’t berate myself for not coming out soon enough to people or blurting it too soon just to get it over with.
 I will be honest if people ask about my partner, and says yes she is a girl; not so much for other people, although it might remind them the LGBTIQ+ community is all around us, but, for me, because to keep it a secret can often be to mix it up with feelings of shame.